GLOBAL MARKETS-Equities bounce back while yields, oil prices drop

 Earlier data showed China's export growth slowed to its weakest in almost two years, as the central bank pledged to step up support for the slowing economy.

-(Additional reporting by Herbert Lash and Chuck Mikolajczak in New York, Elizabeth Howcroft in London; Editing by Bradley Perrett, Raissa Kasolowsky, Alexander Smith and Nick Macfie)
+(Reporting by Sinéad Carew; Additional reporting by Herbert Lash and Chuck Mikolajczak in New York, Elizabeth Howcroft in London; Editing by Alexander Smith, Nick Macfie and Lisa Shumaker)

 ((sinead.carew@thomsonreuters.com))